 One of the Center's main projects has been the creation of an extensive English language online Cold War history chronology on East-Central Europe: The Chronology of the Soviet Bloc, 1945-1991.
-Parts 1, 2 and 3 covering the period 1945-1980 were already available earlier, while Part 4 and 5 up to 1991 were published in December,

-2017.
-All this was made possible by the (unpaid) internship project of the Center which was started in 2009.
-So far the internationally renowned research activity of the Center has attracted more than 180 interns from Western and Eastern Europe - mostly in the framework of the Erasmus program-, the United States, China, Ukraine, Turkey, Greece; altogether from 33 countries.
-In 2017 the Center also became an official internship partner of Oxford University.
+Parts 1, 2 and 3 covering the period 1945-1980 were already available earlier, while Part 4 and 5 up to 1991 were published in December, was started in 2009.
+So far the internationally renowned research activity of the Center has attracted more than 180 interns from Western and Eastern Europe - mostly in the framework of the Erasmus program-, the United States, China, Ukraine, Turkey, internship partner of Oxford University.